Trustee Leader Scholar Program (TLS)

 Bertelsmann Campus Center 213, phone: 7056

 We are always open to hearing the phrase, “I have a TLS project,” and every Bard student is eligible to apply for TLS status.
-Acceptances are on a rolling basis and are based primarily on the willingness and capacity of a student to direct a large-scale project.
+Acceptances happen on a rolling basis and are based on the willingness and capacity of a student to direct a large-scale project.
 Most TLS students remain active in the program throughout their college experience.
 They meet one-on-one with the program director and assistant, take part in skill-building workshops, and write formal project proposals, budgets, and evaluations.
-They are offered hands-on opportunities to acquire skills in grant writing, lesson planning, and group facilitation.
+Many TLS students have said, “This is the most important thing I did at college.”